 The council would seem to have responded to a drift by breeders during the 1980s to developing a “piggy” look.
 This may have been the end of the gradual development from “traditional” to “extreme”, which reached its zenith in the late 80s.
 The breed standard, the breed council says, remained unaltered over the lengthy period of Persian cat breeding.
 This means, I would suggest, that the change was due to the interpretation of the breed standard, perhaps with the co-operation or encouragement of the show judges.

 A change has taken place recently (2008) to the face “profile” in the breed standard.
 This would seem to reflect the change over time due to Persian cat breeding, as the desired face profile is now flat (vertical alignment).
-None of the early Persian cats had the facial elements in vertical alignment it would seem to me.
+None of the early Persian cats had the facial elements in vertical alignment.
 Persian cat breeding will be modified to take into account this standard or is it that the standard is following Persian cat breeding?
 I think that it is a bit of both.

 As can be seen, the target appearance is very much of a rounded cobby body combined with a rounded head and a flat face requiring an extremely foreshortened muzzle.
 As we all know cats’ faces are not generally as rounded as that, but a little elongated at the front.